WICG/bundle-preloading/subresource-loading.md

 #### Q: If resource bundle loading is restricted to being same-origin, does that mean they can't be loaded from a CDN?

-**A**: It is fine to load a resource bundle from a CDN: that bundle will be representing URLs *on the same origin* (as well as within the path limitation).
+**A**: It is fine to load a resource bundle from a CDN: that bundle will be representing URLs *on the same origin as the bundle* (as well as within the path limitation).
 For example, `https://site.example` can contain something like the following:

 ```html
 <!-- https://site.example/index.html -->